-6.2.
-Graduation with distinction

-- If upon sitting the Master's examination, the student has given evidence of exceptional capability, 'cum laude' (with distinction) will be recorded on the degree certificate.
-A student is considered to have exceptional capability if each of the following conditions is met: - a. the average mark awarded for the study units of the Master's examination is at least 8.0; - b. in the determination of this average, the study units that were not evaluated with a numerical mark or for which an exemption was granted are not considered; - c. no graded work was redone; - d. all study units were evaluated with a mark of 7.0 or higher; - e. the mark for the final study unit (Master's project or Master's thesis) is at least an 8.0. - If these guidelines are not fully met, then the chair of the graduate committee may submit to the Examination Board a proposal for awarding the designation of 'with distinction'.
+- 6.2.
+Graduation with distinction - If upon sitting the Master's examination, the student has given evidence of exceptional capability, 'cum laude' (with distinction) will be recorded on the degree certificate.
+A student is considered to have exceptional capability if each of the following conditions is met: - a. the average mark awarded for the study units of the Master's examination is at least 8.0; - b. in the determination of this average, the study units that were not evaluated with a numerical mark or for which an exemption was granted are not considered; - c. no graded work was redone; - d. all study units were evaluated with a mark of 7.0 or higher; - e. the mark for the final study unit (Master's project or Master's thesis) is at least an 8.0. - f. the Master's COM programme has been completed within 24 months. - 2.
+If these guidelines are not fully met, then the chair of the graduate committee may submit to the Examination Board a proposal for awarding the designation of 'with distinction'.
 In that case, the special circumstances and exceptionality of the achievement must be specially substantiated.